PneumaSolutions/rim-manual-old/src/chapter_5.md

     * It downloads some components of RIM in the background so as to reduce installation time and file size.
     * It does not phone home for any other purpose
 * Remote Incident Manager.exe: main executable
-    * This runs continuously on machines that have been configured for unattended access
+    * This runs continuously on machines that have been configured for unattended access.
+Its purpose is to listen for and initiate unattended access connections requested by the controller.
     * Still fairly light on system resources
     * Phones home only with an anonymous machine ID.
 No personally identifiable information is ever transferred.
     * Can be shut down via the icon in the system tray for disabling unattended access.
 A controller deleting a machine from the unattended access group has the same result